 Rajdhani was my favorite restaurant.
 I loved their chapatis and Gujarati dishes.
 I would have a sumptuous meal every time I go there.

 I remember the trip to Ajwa Nimeta.
 It was the usual picnic place in our school.

 During Ganesh Chaturti, we used to go out daily to see idols.
 Different parts of the city hosted colorful idols, some small, some huge.
 People stood in queues to have a glimpse of the idol.

 Uttarayan was my favorite festival with the music blasting all around.
 Early morning, I would be on the terrace, not only flying kites but also grabbing the ones that were cut.
 People would shout “Katieye”.

 Navratri was my favorite festival during my childhood.
 I would be eagerly looking forward for the event to start, sometime during night.
-Ladies used to wear Gagra-Choli and men in formal dresses.
 I remember the song “Tad Tad tali padey, tad tad tali padey”.
 I used to dance together with the flat mates until it got over.
 Amma would be sleeping at home.
 The last part was aarti session.
 Occasionally, we used to go to other places to watch garbas.